 ⇒ Keep ambient light low and minimize outside light sources from entering.

-⇒ A grey or "high contrast" screen should help for auto parasitic light and it can help to reduce parasitic light from other sources such as ambient light or light leak from the outside.
+⇒ A grey screen should help for auto parasitic light instead of a pure white and it can help to reduce parasitic light from other sources such as ambient light or light leak from the outside.